sbg/icr-workshop/README.md

 # 1. How to query TGCA data

 The CGC platform allows you to query the TGCA dataset in an easy and visual way.
 This short video illustrates how to select a subset of cases based on a combination of different critera.
-Here we select case files:
+Here we select case files

 - with a diagnosis of Pancreatic Adenocarcinoma (`Disease type`)
 - that are open access (`Access level`)